Fractional forcing number of graphs: Preliminaries

 The convex hull of all the characteristic vectors of the perfect matchings of $G$ is called the \textit{perfect matching polytope} of $G$ i.e.

-It is straightforward to observe that fractional perfect matchings with integer coordinates are precisely the charactristic vectors of perfect matchings.
+It is straightforward to observe that fractional perfect matchings with integer coordinates are precisely the characteristic vectors of perfect matchings.
 The set of all fractional perfect matchings forms a polytope called \textit{fractional perfect matching polytope} of $G$ and is denoted by $\mathcal{P}_f(G)$ (see \cite{RN300}).

-The vertices of $\mathcal{P}_f(G)$ have the following structure: \begin{proposition}[{\cite[Theorem 30.2]{RN250}}] Let $\alpha$ be a vertex of $\mathcal{P}_f(G)$.
+The vertices of $\mathcal{P}_f(G)$ have the following structure. \begin{proposition}[{\cite[Theorem 30.2]{RN250}}] Let $\alpha$ be a vertex of $\mathcal{P}_f(G)$.
 Then,

-where $K$ is the union of some vertex-disjoint $K_2$ and $C$ is the union of some vertex-disjoint odd cycles. \end{proposition} Since a bipartite graph has no odd cycle, the following statement trivially holds.
+where $K$ is the union of some vertex-disjoint $K_2$ and $C$ is the union of some vertex-disjoint odd cycles. \end{proposition} Since a bipartite graph has no odd cycle, Proposition \ref{edmlem} implies the following statement.

-\begin{proposition}[{\cite[Theorem P]{RN300}}] If $G$ is bipartite then, $\mathcal{P}_f(G) = \mathcal{P}(G)$. \end{proposition}
+\begin{proposition}[{\cite[Theorem P]{RN300}}] If $G$ is bipartite, then $\mathcal{P}_f(G) = \mathcal{P}(G)$. \end{proposition}